Home

 A fearsome fighter, the Giant Snakehead is regarded in Southeast Asia as a sport fish, which also happens to be good eating.
 The huge powerful jaws are lined with sharp teeth.

 The species easily adapts to any freshwater habitat, including ponds, lakes, reservoirs, swamps, streams and drains.
 Eggs are laid in a sunken nest of vegetation near the shore, and the young are fiercely guarded by the parents.
-Full grown specimens can cause severe injury to humans who might inadvertently step near the nest.
+Fully grown specimens can cause severe injury to those who might inadvertently step near the nest, or threaten their young.
 Juveniles are striped brown and black, and travel in large shoals.

 This is the largest of all Channa species.
 It occurs throughout Southeast Asia and has been introduced to some areas, such as Singapore.
-Recently, introduced Giant Snakeheads have been disrupting the ecology of some U.S. lakes (see links).
+Recently, introduced Giant Snakeheads have been disrupting the ecology of some U.S. lakes.